-Our Favorite Thrift Stores and Flea Markets to Visit This Spring 🌿
+Our 6 Favorite Paris Thrift Stores and Flea Markets to Visit 🌿

 1. Marché aux Puces de Saint-Ouen